-The foreign exchange risk, or currency risk, affects both the investors trading in international markets, but also the businesses operating with import or export of goods and services to and from foreign markets.
+The foreign exchange risk, or currency risk, affects the investors trading in international markets, but also the businesses operating with import or export of goods and services to and from foreign markets.
 When trading in those foreign markets, the foreign currency needs to be converted back to the investor's or company's domestic currency.
 Therefore, the fluctuations in the exchange rates will affect the results by eventually having less revenue, and ultimately less profit than expected.
 Whenever investing or doing business with foreign counterparts, one will incur a potential real loss as soon as the currency fluctuates, which it does substantially.
-In fact, on average, a currency moves with around a significant 20% a year.

 When talking about foreign exchange risk, it usually refers to one of the three specific risks regarding foreign exchange:

 The transaction risk; corresponding to the threat a company faces when buying products or services from foreign countries.
 In this situation, the price of an item is determined in the selling company's currency, meaning the buyer might have to make a larger payment in its domestic currency, to meet the agreed price in the foreign funds while taking into consideration the fluctuation of exchange rates.